 - The prior year bonus, if any is due, payable at the same time in the year of termination as such payment would be made if the executive had otherwise continued to be employed by the Company. - A cash severance amount equal to the product of 2.0 multiplied by the sum of their current base salary and the average annual bonus paid (or earned, to the extent not yet paid as of the termination date) for the two fiscal years immediately preceding the fiscal year in which the termination date occurs, payable ratably in 24 equal monthly installments following the termination date in accordance with the Company's normal payroll cycle and procedures. - For the NEOs, other than Mr. Lawrence, a pro-rata portion of the actual annual bonus that would have been earned (assuming the NEO achieved 100% of target for any individual goals set in the fiscal year) under the Company's annual cash bonus plan for the fiscal year in which the termination occurs, paid in a lump sum when annual bonuses for the fiscal year in which the date of termination occurs are otherwise paid to other similarly situated employees of the Company.
-Mr. Lawrence will receive a pro-rata portion of the annual bonus earned under the Company's annual cash bonus plan for the fiscal year immediately preceding the fiscal year in which termination occurs (in lieu of the annual bonus that would have otherwise been due under the Company's annual cash bonus plan for the fiscal year in which the date of termination occurs (in lieu of the annual bonus that would have otherwise been due under the Company's annual cash bonus plan for the fiscal year in which the date of termination occurs are otherwise paid to other similarly situated employees of the Company's annual cash bonus plan for the fiscal year in which the date of termination occurs (in lieu of the annual bonus that would have otherwise been due under the Company's annual cash bonus plan for the performance period in which the termination date occurs), paid in a lump sum when annual bonuses for the fiscal year in which the date of termination occurs are otherwise paid to other similarly situated employees of the Company.
+Mr. Lawrence will receive a pro-rata portion of the annual bonus earned under the Company's annual cash bonus plan for the fiscal year immediately preceding the fiscal year in which termination occurs (in lieu of the annual bonus that would have otherwise been due under the Company's annual cash bonus plan for the performance period in which the termination date occurs), paid in a lump sum when annual bonuses for the fiscal year in which the date of termination date occurs), paid in a lump sum when annual bonuses for the fiscal year in which the termination date occurs), paid in a lump sum when annual bonuses for the fiscal year in which the termination date occurs), paid in a lump sum when annual bonuses for the fiscal year in which the date of termination occurs are otherwise paid to other similarly situated employees of the Company.